VAMP5

-Vesicle-associated membrane protein 5 also known as VAMP5 is a human gene which encodes a member of the synaptobrevin protein family.
+Vesicle-associated membrane protein 5 (VAMP-5) is a synaptobrevin protein encoded in the human by the VAMP5 gene.

 Function

 VAMPs (synaptobrevins) along with syntaxins and the 25-kD synaptosomal-associated protein are the main components of a protein complex involved in the docking and/or fusion of vesicles and cell membranes.
 The VAMP5 gene is a member of the vesicle-associated membrane protein (VAMP)/synaptobrevin family and the SNARE superfamily.
 This VAMP family member may participate in vesicle trafficking events that are associated with myogenesis.